Monin Caramel Sugar Free Syrup

-The bottles come in a 70cl plastic size, and a 1l glass variation which is ideal for bars, cafes and coffee shops, but can also be used at home.
+The bottles come in a 70cl Glass Bottle, and a 1l Plastic bottle variation which is ideal for bars, cafes and coffee shops, but can also be used at home.
 Enjoy the taste of Monin Caramel Syrup, without the added sugar, with this sugar free variation!

 Want to enjoy the sweet, rich taste of caramel without the guilt of consuming sugar?
 It might sound like an oxymoron considering sugar is the primary ingredient of caramel, but thats exactly what this syrup delivers.
 Monin Sugar Free Caramel Syrup is a healthier alternative to the regular version by Monin, where you can continue to savour the flavour of caramel in low calorie beverages and dishes.